 Question: "Is the similarity in human/chimp DNA evidence for evolution?"

-Answer: In recent years, genome mapping has enabled detailed comparisons between the DNA of humans and that of chimpanzees.
+Answer: In recent years, genome mapping has enabled detailed comparisons between human and chimp DNA.
 Many have claimed that humans and chimpanzees share over 98% of their DNA.
 This is often taken as decisive evidence of the common ancestry of apes and humans.
 But is this argument tenable?
 Is this really a fact which definitively proves a human-chimp common ancestry?
 It is our contention that the percentage is misleading.
-In fact, when the data is examined more closely, the human-chimp genome comparisons turn out to contradict what would be predicted by evolution.
+In fact, when the human and chimp DNA data is examined more closely, the human-chimp genome comparisons turn out to contradict what would be predicted by evolution.

 In reality, the genetic differences between humans and chimpanzees are probably greater than 2%.
 More recent studies have shown that the true genetic divergence between humans and apes is probably closer to 5%.
 Thus, the ďover 98% similarityĒ argument is probably an overstatement.